coq/coq/doc/sphinx/addendum/type-classes.rst

      .. note::
-        As of Coq 8.6, ``all:once (typeclasses eauto)`` faithfully mimicks what happens during typeclass resolution when it is called during refinement/type inference, except that *only* declared class subgoals are considered at the start of resolution during type inference, while ``all`` can select non-class subgoals as well.
+        As of Coq 8.6, ``all:once (typeclasses eauto)`` faithfully mimics what happens during typeclass resolution when it is called during refinement/type inference, except that *only* declared class subgoals are considered at the start of resolution during type inference, while ``all`` can select non-class subgoals as well.
 It might